 - Service model (fast casual, fine dining, takeout-focused)

-For restaurants with fusion cuisines or multiple specialties, select the primary category based on your signature dishes or what you want to be known for, not necessarily what encompasses everything you offer.
+For restaurants with fusion cuisines or multiple specialties, choose the primary category based on your signature dishes or what you want to be known for, not necessarily what covers everything you offer.

-Medical and wellness businesses must be particularly careful with category selection to ensure compliance with regulations while accurately representing their services.
-For example, a wellness center offering massage therapy, acupuncture, and nutritional counseling would need to select categories that clearly delineate these services without making medical claims beyond their scope of practice.
+Medical and wellness businesses have to be careful with category selection to stay compliant with regulations while accurately representing their services.
+A wellness center offering massage therapy, acupuncture, and nutritional counseling would need categories that clearly separate these services without making medical claims beyond their scope of practice.

 Healthcare category mapping should consider: